-In this graphic you can see a distribution of Android platform versions used by Android smartphone owners in May 2016.
+In this graphic you can see the Android version market share distribution among smartphone owners in May 2016.
+This month, Android version 5.0 (Lollipop) had a market share of 16.2 percent among smartphone owners featuring Google's Android operating system.
 The figures are based on the number of Android devices that have accessed the Google Play Store within a 7-day period ending on May 2nd, 2016.

 Google Android versions - additional information